ben-z/free-sidecar/README.md

 1. "I want to revert to the original `SidecarCore`"

     Hope you still have the backup file from step 1! (`~/Downloads/SidecarCore.bak`).
-Disable System Integrity Protection (step 5), mount the system volume as read-write (step 6) and run the following commands in Terminal:
+Disable System Integrity Protection (step 5), mount the system volume as read-write (step 6) and run the following command in Terminal:

     ```
     sudo cp ~/Downloads/SidecarCore.bak /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore

-    sudo codesign -f -s - /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore
     ```

     Then re-enable System Integrity Protection (step 9).
 Your system should be in the same state as before you applied the patch!